WordPress/gutenberg/packages/env/README.md

 }
 ```

-### Specifc Usage:
+### Caveats:

-This file should be located in the same directory from which you run `wp-env` commands for a project.
+The file should be located in the same directory from which you run `wp-env` commands for a project.
 So if you are running `wp-env` in the root directory of a plugin, `wp-env.json` should also be located there.

 Each item in the `themes` or `plugins` array should be an absolute or relative path to the root of a different theme or plugin directory.
-Relative paths will be resolved from the current working directory of the script, which means they are resolved from the location of the `wp-env.json` file.
+Relative paths will be resolved from the current working directory, which means they will be resolved from the location of the `wp-env.json` file.